YZJ6GitHub/LibTorch/README.md

 # PyTorchCPP
 C++ libPyTorch the training result of PyTorch is  used by C++

+train_minist  :  In order to train model on minist datasets, the type of mode is .pth.

+test_minist :  Input n new image to predict what type is belongs to.

+transform_model : In order to make use of the training model ,must transoform the type of .pth  to pt. the file can achieve it.

 1. Create new file by vs2019 and set up environment

   -------------include:----------------------